Efficient Preparation of Quantum States via Randomized Truncation

-\prlsection{Discussion}We have presented a randomized state-preparation approach that reduces circuit complexity while maintaining high trace norm error.
+\prlsection{Discussion}We presented a randomized state preparation approach that reduces circuit complexity while maintaining low cutoff error.
 The method leverages hierarchical amplitude structures common in practice, such as chemistry, condensed-matter systems, and machine learning.
-Our analysis establishes error bounds proportional to the square of the discarded tail weight, yielding a quadratic improvement over direct truncation.
-Numerical simulations corroborate these gains in both accuracy and resource utilization.

-The core intuition behind our randomized method exploits the amplitude hierarchy inherent in realistic quantum states.
-Typically, the complexity of state preparation is directly tied to the number of nonzero amplitudes required for state description.
-However, many amplitudes are negligible in magnitude yet numerous; each contributes little on its own, but together they exert a meaningful collective influence.
-Randomized approach avoid preparing all tiny amplitudes in one run thus reduce the resource needed.
-Unlike traditional deterministic methods, which uniformly address all coefficients, our approach prioritizes amplitude subsets based on significance, achieving a practical balance between trace norm error and circuit complexity.
+The randomized approach avoids preparing all tiny amplitudes in a single circuit instance and thus reduces the required resources.
+Unlike traditional deterministic methods, which uniformly address all coefficients, our approach prioritizes amplitude subsets based on significance, achieving a practical balance between cutoff error and circuit complexity. {Implications are twofold.
+For near-term devices, sampling over simpler circuits reduces depth and makes state preparation compatible with coherence limits.
+For fault-tolerant architectures, the same mechanism lifts tiny amplitudes out of the highest-precision regime, reducing the synthesis overhead of small-angle rotations and the associated $T$-gate cost.} Our analysis establishes error bounds proportional to the square of the discarded tail weight, yielding a quadratic improvement over direct truncation.
+Numerical simulations demonstrates $\sim$99\% gate number reduction and several order of magnitudes of cutoff error improvements, corroborating theoretical gains in both accuracy and resource utilization.

-Moreover, amplifying small coefficients can reduce the quantum resources needed for state preparation because we can employ less accurate gate synthesis.
-In the fault-tolerant regime, a rotation by a very small angle must be decomposed into a sequence of Clifford and $T$ gates~\cite{mooneyCostoptimalSinglequbitGate2021,rossOptimalAncillafreeClifford+T2016}, where $T$ gates are widely regarded as an expensive resource~\cite{gidneyInplaceAccessSurface2024,itogawaEvenMoreEfficient2024}.
-Recent advances, such as magic-state cultivation~\cite{gidneyMagicStateCultivation2024}, suggest that $T$ gates might eventually be implemented with overhead comparable to CNOT gates; nevertheless, such techniques are not yet fully mature, and $T$ gates remain more resource-intensive than simpler Clifford operations.
-Consequently, by amplifying the small-magnitude terms, one effectively raises the minimum amplitude in the resulting density matrix.
-This, in turn, reduces the number of $T$ gates required for small-angle rotations, thereby offering a more resource-efficient pathway to quantum state preparation in fully fault-tolerant architectures.
-Such an idea has also been employed to reduce $T$-gate counts in Trotter-based Hamiltonian simulation~\cite{granetHamiltonianDynamicsDigital2024}.